Rollphes/genshin-manager/handbooks/handbook_TH.md

 ID:1134 Name:Decayed Vessel's Permutation<br>
 ID:1135 Name:Vow of Universal Coexistence<br>
 ID:1136 Name:Oath on a Feathered Knot<br>
+ID:1141 Name:Far to Fall<br>
+ID:1142 Name:Into the Abyss<br>
+ID:1143 Name:Serendipitous Sin<br>
+ID:1144 Name:Fractured Flow<br>
+ID:1145 Name:End of Wishes<br>
+ID:1146 Name:To the Source<br>
+ID:1151 Name:Infallible Procession<br>
+ID:1152 Name:Revelation of Mercy<br>
+ID:1153 Name:Windblume Offertory<br>
+ID:1154 Name:Collect of the Assembly<br>
+ID:1155 Name:Let It Be Subtly So<br>
+ID:1156 Name:You Shall Go Out With Joy<br>
+ID:1161 Name:Rectifying Processor<br>
+ID:1162 Name:Support Cleaning Module<br>
+ID:1163 Name:Enhanced Emotion Emulator<br>
+ID:1164 Name:The Edictless Path<br>
+ID:1165 Name:Mirror's Dream Transcension<br>
+ID:1166 Name:A Dawning Morn for You<br>
+ID:1191 Name:\"O Lips, Weave Me Songs and Psalms\"<br>
+ID:1192 Name:\"Twine Warnings and Tales From the North\"<br>
+ID:1193 Name:\"Seek Not to Tread the Sly Fox's Path\"<br>
+ID:1194 Name:\"Nor Yearn for the Great Bear's Might\"<br>
+ID:1195 Name:\"If Truth May Be Subject to Witness\"<br>
+ID:1196 Name:\"I Offer Blood and Tears to the Moonlight\"<br>
+ID:1201 Name:Part the Veil of Snow<br>
+ID:1202 Name:The Devil's Wall<br>
+ID:1203 Name:Stranger in the Night<br>
+ID:1204 Name:Night on Bald Mountain<br>
+ID:1205 Name:Exile's Shadow<br>
+ID:1206 Name:Songs and Dances of Death<br>
+ID:1211 Name:The Theory of Ash—Field Equilibrium<br>
+ID:1212 Name:The Principle of Transference in Gear Differentials<br>
+ID:1213 Name:Cake and the Art of Mechanism Repair<br>
+ID:1214 Name:Butter and Cats and the Law of Energy Supply<br>
+ID:1215 Name:Perpetual Turbine of Metal and Light<br>
+ID:1216 Name:The Burden of Creative Genius<br>
 ## ArtifactId
 ID:20002 Name:Initiate's Feather<br>
 ID:20004 Name:Initiate's Flower<br>